seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 Good countrymen, let me depart alone,
 And, for my sake, stay here with Antony:
-Do grace to Caesar’s corpse, and grace his speech
+Do grace to Caesar's corpse, and grace his speech
-Tending to Caesar’s glories; which Mark Antony,
+Tending to Caesar's glories; which Mark Antony,
-By our permission, is allow’d to make.
+By our permission, is allow'd to make.
 I do entreat you, not a man depart,
 Save I alone, till Antony have spoke.